pgualda/mersenne-collatz-primes/README.md

 # mersenne-collatz-primes
-Conjecture: The Collatz path of any Mersenne prime M(k) contains at least one intermediate prime before reaching the base-3 repitoun at step (k-1) *2.
-Empirically verified up to M(44497).
+Conjecture: The Collatz path of a Mersenne prime $M_k$ highly likely contains at least one intermediate prime before the base-3 repitoun at step $(k-1) \cdot 2$.
+Exhaustively verified up to $M_{44497}$.

 # mersenne-collatz-primes
-A computational conjecture based on the deterministic property that the Collatz trajectory of any Mersenne number M(k) (where k is odd) reaches a base-3 repitoun in exactly (k-1)*2 steps.I postulate that, provided M(k) is a Mersenne prime, there exists at least one intermediate prime number along this exact path of (k-1)*2 steps.This conjecture has been empirically verified and proven true for all Mersenne primes up to M{44497}.
-The successful cases are detailed below.
+A computational conjecture based on the deterministic property that the Collatz trajectory of any Mersenne number M(k) (where k is odd) reaches a base-3 repitoun in exactly (k-1)*2 steps.

+I postulate that, provided M(k) is a Mersenne prime, there is an extremely high probability that at least one intermediate prime number exists along this exact path of (k-1)*2 steps.
+Rather than a universal certainty, this structural property is presented as a strong statistical tendency, which has been exhaustively tested for all certified Mersenne primes up to M(44497) and holds true in the vast majority of cases.

-In cases where multiple prime numbers are discovered within the same trajectory, the largest found is listed as the representative success for that orbit.
+In orbits where multiple prime numbers are discovered within the same trajectory, the largest found is listed as the representative success for that case.
+The successful orbits and their details are listed below.

 M(3) C(3)